 Small bowel obstruction

-Small bowel obstruction (SBO) accounts for 80% of all mechanical intestinal obstruction, the remaining 20% results from large bowel obstruction.
+Small bowel obstruction (SBO) accounts for 80% of all mechanical intestinal obstruction, the remaining 20% results from a large bowel obstruction.
 It has a mortality rate of ~5%.
-Clinical presentation Classical presentation is cramping abdominal pain and abdominal distension with nausea and vomi...
+Clinical presentation The classical presentation is cramping abdominal pain and abdominal distension with nausea an...

 A perforated appendix is one of the complications of acute appendicitis.
-If appendicitis is left untreated, ischemic necrosis of a portion of appendiceal wall may occur, leading to perforation.
-An appendicolith is thought to be associated with a higher probability of perforation 1.
-Epidemiology...
+When appendicitis is left untreated, necrosis (gangrene) of the appendiceal wall can occur and progress to a focal rupture.
+Epidemiology The rate of perforated appendix vary from 16% to 40%, with higher incidence in young...

 Posterior dislocation of the hip

 Posterior dislocations of the hip, although uncommon, are the most common direction of dislocation for this joint, outnumbering anterior dislocations 9:1.
-Pathology It most frequently occurs in the setting of significant trauma, given the large amount of force required.
-The most common scenari...
+Pathology It most frequently occurs in the setting of significant trauma, given a large amount of force required.
+The most common scenario ...

 Published 05 Nov 2009